Bento688/lerobot-webapp/notes.md

 ====== MacOS: ======

-- Create 2 terminals (1 for backend, 1 for frontend)
+- Create 3 terminals (1 for backend, 1 for frontend, 1 for ollama to serve)

 Backend: